hz59/image-scanner/README.md

 - [https://www.python.org/downloads/]() 🐍

 ## For contributions 🌟
-Create a push request of updates related to WIP features with a review request.
+Create a push request with your branch respecting 'feat/XXXX' of updates related to WIP features (review request is mandatory).

 ## License
 Open-source project all developed by hz59 - 2023.